eligigante/document-review-tracker/README.md

 ### 7. Sorting and Filtering

+- Requesters can sort all of their documents based on criteria such as submission date and review status.
-- Users can sort documents based on criteria such as submission date, review status, and document owner.
+- Reviewers can also sort documents based on criteria such as submission date and review status.
+- Admins can also sort and filter users based on role and position.
 - Filter documents based on various parameters to easily locate specific files.